 Step Two: Fill each bin with hanging files.
 At a minimum, you want enough for each grade.
-You can purchase this colorful set of 25 for $12.
+You can purchase so many different colors it actually becomes fun.

 Step Three: Label each file with their grade (or year if you’d like to include keepsakes from before they start school).

 Step Four: Sort through all of the school papers and artwork you’ve kept so far, and decide which ones you’d like to save.
 Place these in the files under the correct label.
 You can decorate the bins however you’d like, or even let your kids decorate it.

 Creating this filing system might seem like a lot of work, but once it’s done it is a simple and easy system.
 You can store each bin in your child’s closet or together in a central location, such as the basement or attic.